kodell80305/dune-weaver-wled/README.md

 ## Installation

 The web pages are all directly from the WLED project.
 I've included this as a submodule  After cloning the repo, you should be able to run ```sudo python startService.py```.
 This is (supposed to - needs more fresh install testing):
 * If needed, populate the WLED submodule
+* If needed, install packages from requirements.txt.
+Note that the "--break-system-packages" flag is used.
 * If needed, dynamically build the templates and static directories used by the flask web server from the WLED sources (eliminate websocket, hide unsupported features, work in flask, etc.)
 * If needed create or modify the service file
 * Start the service